j-euler/adaq-doc/docs/source/tutorial.rst

 This step will store data in the ``defect`` folder.
 If something goes wrong, empty this folder to reset.

-There are a number of parameters one need to set up before starting the defect generation.
+There are a few parameters one needs to set up before starting the defect generation.
-These are located in the ``parameter.py`` file, for details see :doc:`commands`.
+These are located in the ``parameter.py`` file; for details see :doc:`commands`.
 The default content looks like this:

 .. code-block:: console